HuiminMeng/NoahMP_SE_root/README.md

 # NoahMP_SE_root
 Here, I have modified the Noah-MP-Cop model (https://github.com/NCAR/noahmp ) codes to develop a soil‑environment‑responsive dynamic root distribution scheme (SE_root) that accounts for soil moisture, temperature, aeration, bulk density, and soil texture.
+The uploaded codes in this repository should be added/replaced at the corresponding source directories before compiling the Noah-M v5.0 codes.